Bayesian inference on Cox regression models using catalytic prior distributions: Introduction

-In this paper, we extend the catalytic prior method to Cox models.
-This method ensures stable estimation of the regression coefficients, which is particularly useful when the sample size is not large relative to the dimension of the model.
-The main contributions are summarized as follows: \begin{enumerate} \item We introduce a new class of priors, call Cox catalytic priors, for the coefficients in the semi-parametric Cox model, which can be seamlessly integrated with any existing Bayesian samplers tailored to the posterior inference for the Cox model.
-We prove that this prior is proper under mild assumptions, a necessary property for for many Bayesian inferences, such as model comparison using the Bayes factor.
+(1) We introduce Cox catalytic priors, an extension of the original idea of catalytic priors for coefficients in the semiparametric Cox model.
+This class of priors seamlessly integrates with existing Bayesian samplers for Cox model inference.
+We prove that this prior is proper under mild assumptions, a necessary property for many Bayesian methods.

-\item We introduce a regularized estimator based on the marginal posterior distribution of the coefficients, which can be efficiently computed using any convex optimization software since the objective optimization function is strongly convex.
-Furthermore, we theoretically establish the consistency of this regularized estimator. \item We utilize synthetic data to define a simultaneous prior on both the coefficients and the baseline hazard function.
-This prior leads to a point estimator of the coefficients, which can be easily computed using existing software designed for the Cox model.
+(2) We introduce a regularized estimator based on the approximate marginal posterior of the coefficients.
+We prove its stability against the randomness of synthetic data and prove its frequentist consistency as the dimension $p$ grows with the sample size $n$.

+(3) We use synthetic data to define a joint prior for both the coefficients and the baseline hazard function.
+This prior results in a stable estimator for the coefficients that can be easily computed using standard software.
+We also prove its frequentist consistency as $p$ diverges.